Eurovision Song Contest 2003: Controversies surrounding Russian band t.A.T.u.

-Russian complaint against Irish vote
+Ireland's use of its back-up jury

 After the contest, Russian broadcaster Channel One complained that Irish broadcaster RTÉ had used a back-up jury, and that it had cost them victory.
 A statement by Channel One said "Considering [the] insignificant difference in points between the first and third places, there are grounds to believe that the contest results could be much different for Russia."
 On the night of the competition, the voting polls operated by Irish telecommunications company Eircom suffered a delay in delivering the results on time, which prompted RTÉ to use the votes of the back-up jury instead.
 The EBU cleared RTÉ of any potential wrongdoing after an investigation on the matter and stated that the rules concerning substituting the back-up jury in place of the televote were correctly applied.
 RTÉ later published the unused results of the televote, which showed that had the jury not been used, Turkey would still have won, and Ireland's voting "partners", the United Kingdom, would still have no points.
 Russia did not receive any points from the televote, however, since Belgium only received 2 points from the Irish televote as opposed to 10 points awarded by the Irish jury, Russia would have placed second.

-United Kingdom's last place finish

-The United Kingdom's last-place finish was greeted with much consternation in the British media.
-Terry Wogan, long-time commentator on the contest for the BBC, said that the UK was suffering from "post-Iraq backlash".
-Chris Cromby from Jemini said, in reference to the group's off-key vocals, "The monitors were off.
-Maybe it was sabotage, but we couldn't hear anything... we used the floor monitors, the others used their own."

-Other awards

 Marcel Bezençon Awards

-For the second year, the Marcel Bezençon Awards, organised by Sweden's then-Head of Delegation and 1992 representative Christer Björkman, and 1984 winner Richard Herrey, honoured songs in the contest.
-The awards were divided into three categories: the Artistic Award, the Fan Award, and the Press Award.
-The Fan Award was decided by the combined votes from members of OGAE, an organisation consisting of a network of over 40 Eurovision Song Contest fan clubs across Europe and beyond.